sydneygreeno/3DSlicer_mod/README.md

 # 3DSlicer_mod

-:sparkler: created a 3D slicer mod with python to assist with my scientific illustration job
+:sparkler: created a basic 3D slicer mod with python to assist with my scientific illustration job

 #
+mod that tracks file locations